Explore your options when you want to earn rewards and pay off existing debt on a new credit card.

 Although there is a wide range of reward credit cards that offer you points per $1 spent, none of them give you points for a balance transfer.
 This is because balance transfer transactions are different from the regular purchase transactions that earn you rewards.

 With purchases, you make a payment for items or services using your card.
 But with balance transfers, your new provider essentially pays out your existing debt so that it can be moved to the new card.
 Most issuers classify this type of transaction as a cash advance and exempt it from earning points because it is not a regular purchase.
-But if you really want to get both rewards and a 0% balance transfer offer, you can use this guide to weigh up your options and decide whether or not it’s worth it for you.
+But if you want both rewards and a 0% balance transfer offer, you can use this guide to weigh up your options.

 Would it be worth earning points on a balance transfer?